fredgibbs/fredgibbs.github.io/courses/index.md

 ---
 layout: default
 title: courses
-description: Regularly scheduled courses: Food + Technology + Society; Landscape + Memory; Historiography; American Food; Digital History; History of Diet and Health
+description: Regularly scheduled courses: Food + Technology + Society; Landscape + Memory; Historiography; American Food; Digital History; History of Diet, Health, Expertise
 ---

 # Regularly Scheduled Courses

+{% include course-block.html
+slug="diet-health-expertise"
+title="Diet, Health, and Expertise" poster="images/diet-health-sm.jpg"
+desc="If someone tells you how to eat or what you should or shouldn’t eat, do you believe them?
+Why or why not?
+Is dietary advice ever truly believable?
+This course uses the long history of diet and health to investigate the relationship between medical expertise and popular understandings of health.

+Some guiding questions: How do dietary experts establish their expertise?
+Why have medical authorities continually redefined what it means to be healthy and to eat a healthy diet?
+Why have so many fad diets come into and gone out of fashion?
+What can historical perspectives on topics like GMOs, vitamins, and obesity offer contemporary debates on these issues?"
+%}

 {% include course-block.html
 slug="american-food"